DuyguA/DuyguA.github.io/_posts/2018-3-6-chatbot-nlu-series.md

 Future <= Ich werde(werden sing,1per) anrufen(anrufen V,inf).
 ```

 For the first sentence, we locate the auxiliary verb "haben" together with  past participle verb and immediately deduce that the sentence tense is past.
-The second sentence contains the future auxiliary "werden" together with an infinitive verb, hence the sentence tense is future (most probably an apoointment request in this case).
+The second sentence contains the future auxiliary "werden" together with an infinitive verb, hence the sentence tense is future (most probably an appointment request in this case).

 <figure>
   <img class="fullw" src="/assets/images/ontilovesdemorphy.jpg" alt="ontilovesdmeorphy.jpg">